MEDIGO/go-zendesk/README.md

 You most likely want to run them against a [Zendesk Sandbox](https://support.zendesk.com/hc/en-us/articles/203661826-Testing-changes-in-your-sandbox-Enterprise-) instance.

 ## Copyright and license
+Copyright © 2020-2021 Flume Health, Inc. go-zendesk is licensed under the MIT License.
+See LICENSE for the full license text.
 Copyright © 2017 MEDIGO GmbH. go-zendesk is licensed under the MIT License.
 See LICENSE for the full license text.